 Immerse has always been a platform focused on bringing together teachers and students for immersive 3D language learning.
 Head-mounted display VR headsets, such as the Meta Quest 2, have unlocked full immersion experiences for students, but what about the millions of students who yearn for learning beyond the confines of a 2D webcam experience but don't yet have access to a VR headset?
-In an effort to fill this void and further democratize 3D language learning, we are excited to announce the development of our new student 3D desktop application coming to Immerse December 17th, 2021.
+In an effort to fill this void and further democratize 3D language learning, we are excited to announce the development of our new student 3D desktop application!!!

-The Student 3D Desktop App will give students the ability to do the following using their mouse and keyboard (as an alternative to physical, kinesthetic interaction when wearing a VR headset):
+The Student 3D Desktop App gives students the ability to do the following using their mouse and keyboard (as an alternative to physical, kinesthetic interaction when wearing a VR headset):

 Move - navigate virtual worlds

 Interact with Objects - grab, hold, throw and use objects